When does my license expire?

-Please see the "Online License Renewal" link below.
+Please see the “TMB Respiratory Care Practitioner Renewal” link below.

 How many CEUs does Texas require?

 24 total hours of acceptable CEUs per biennium

-- At least 12 contact hours must be in traditional courses (our Live courses).
-You may take all 24 contact hours in Live courses (no tests required).
+- At least 12 contact hours must be in traditional courses (our recorded courses with Live credit).
+You may obtain all 24 CEUs in Live courses (no tests required).
 The remainder of contact hours may be in non-traditional courses.
 You are not required to take non-traditional courses.
-The Board is merely setting an upper limit on how many may be taken.
+The TMB is merely setting an upper limit on how many hours may be taken.
 Due to lack of interest, we are no longer offering non-traditional courses.

 - At least 2 contact hours must be in ethics.
 We have several ethics courses to choose from.

 - Those who hold temporary permits are not subject to these continuing education requirements.

 - A retired respiratory care practitioner on the voluntary charity care status only required to complete reduced CE requirements equal to half of the number of CE hours required for renewal for a certified respiratory care practitioner.